Shankhesh-16/Actual-interest-calculator/README.md

 # Actual-interest-calculator
 This an actual measurement of your bank interest or interest from other funds or schemes.
-Your need to put your amount invested, at what interest, your tax bracket and average inflation of your country.
+You are required to put your amount invested, at what interest, your tax bracket and average inflation of your country.
+Suggestions are welcomed.